Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-We present the best-fit spectral energy flux model with {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp} components in Fig.~A3.
-The best-fit spectral model parameters and their 90\% confidence intervals derived through MCMC are presented in Table~A2.
-Our MCMC analysis confirms that all the reflection model parameters are well-constrained with the best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}]=19.3_{-0.4}^{+0.3}$, $A_{\rm Fe}=0.9_{-0.2}^{+0.4}$, $a^{\ast}=0.91_{-0.036}^{+0.034}$, and $\theta^{\circ}=36_{-3}^{+4}$, respectively.
-We obtained more precise and accurate measurements of the black hole spin parameter, which was not constrained by the relativistic reflection spectroscopy of only \xmm{} spectra (see Fig.~7).
-The Bayesian model selection metric strongly supports the higher-density disk reflection model against the canonical one with $\Delta {\rm DIC}>10$.
+\end{linenomath} Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
+We present the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthComp} components in Fig.~A4.
+The best-fit spectral model parameters and their 90\% confidence intervals derived through MCMC are presented in Table~\ref{table_output_parameters}.
+Our MCMC analysis confirms that all the reflection model parameters are constrained with the best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}]=18.0_{-0.2}^{+0.2}$, $A_{\rm Fe}=0.7_{-0.1}^{+0.1}$, $a^{\ast}=0.88_{-0.039}^{+0.048}$, and $\theta=35_{-3}^{+4}$~degree, respectively.
+We obtained a more precise measurement of the black hole spin parameter, which was not constrained by the relativistic reflection spectroscopy of only \xmm{} spectra (see Fig.~7).
+The Bayesian model selection metric strongly supports the higher-density disk reflection model over the canonical one with $\Delta {\rm DIC}>10$.